 Public Speaking The number and order of speakers confirmed at Public Speaking Rule 4.1 of the Council's Constitution will continue to apply.
 However, the provisions to speak in person are replaced in Virtual Meeting Procedure Rule 31.2 with statements not exceeding 3 minutes to be submitted 24 hours prior to the start of the meeting which will then be read out by the Chairman or Committee Manager at the relevant point in the meeting.
-Those who are entitled to speak will be duly notified of the process to be followed.
+Those who are entitled to submit statements have already done so as this meeting replaces the postponed meeting on 27 May 2020.